-Further, add some of these questions to your Jell check-ins either in the App or Online and you won’t have to remember them for future meetings.
-You’ll also be able to keep track of the answers and be prepared for upcoming one-on-one meetings.
+Add these one-on-one meeting questions to your Jell check-ins, either in the App or Online and you won’t have to remember them for future meetings.
+You’ll also be able to keep track of the answers and be prepared with the best culture and productivity-based one-on-one meeting questions.

-Inside you’ll learn how these important calls help you build a successful employee-manager relationship, and prevent workplace conflict (that we all want to avoid).
+In this free eBook, you’ll learn how one-on-one meetings help you build a successful employee-manager relationship and prevent workplace conflict (that we all want to avoid).

 We’ve even included a few quotes from managers with years of experience.
 Get more from your one-on-one’s, grab a copy of our guide today.

 The Benefits of One-on-One Meetings